Understanding the Influence of Motivation on Requirements Engineering-related Activities: Threats to Validity

-\textbf{Threats to internal validity: } We developed our main interview guide after completing two pilot interviews.
-First, the interview recordings were automatically transcribed, and the errors that occurred due to automatic transcription were corrected manually by listening to each audio recording during coding.
-As our interviews were carried out in two iterations, after analysing the data collected in the first iteration, the second iteration was carried out with the purpose of saturating and strengthening our theoretical framework.
-Further, there could be misinterpretations/ misunderstandings between what we asked and the participants' responses to it.
-To mitigate this and understand the participants' perspectives clearly, we used follow-up questions during the interviews and got further clarifications on their statements.
-All the authors contributed to developing the interview guide.
+\textbf{Threats to internal validity: } There could be misinterpretations/ misunderstandings between what we asked and our participants' responses to it.
+To mitigate this, we used follow-up questions during the interviews and got further clarifications on their statements.
+All of the authors contributed to developing the interview guide.
 Although the main coding was done by the first author, all the codes, concepts and categories were collaboratively discussed and finalized by all the authors.
 Further, by providing a number of interview quotes as examples, we mitigate any reporting biases in this study.